 The virus registers startup entries to load itself every time your computer boots up.
 Typically, the information is stored in Run and RunOnce strings located in following Registry subkeys.
 Open RegEdit with Run dialog and delete random, suspicious strings from below subkeys.

 Step # 4: Delete Malicious Data from Registry

 A virus or malware typically recreates its copies on several locations — both hard drive and removable storage.
-Have you ever wondered where does it stores the data?
+Have you ever wondered where does it store the data?
 The answer is simple, Windows Registry.
 This data may contain-

 - File paths to malicious files that the virus intends to copy to other locations

 - Keystrokes and other data gathered from your computer; including private and financial information, saved passwords, browser history and form fill-up data

 Thus, it is important to clean up malicious Registry entries. [eafl id=10129 name=”ErrorScanner LP1″ text=”Download Intel SOFTWARE Partner Reginout”] to delete all malicious Registry entries, invalid references to missing files and suspected data from the Windows Registry.
 A system reboot is required after completion.